PLC-Programmer/Python/systems,filters_and_feedback-controls/PID-control/readme.md

 Source (0) clearly shows the way to success for a PID controller as a state-space controller: the derivative of the plant output, that is the derivative of measurement y(t), has to be estimated by a suitable observer, that is an **extended state observer** with proper observer gain.
 This is true for the ideal PID controller as well as the real PID controller.

-The "trick" here is that in such a way **no plant model** is being used!
+The "trick" here is that in such a way **no plant model** is being used.
 Because if a plant model is used to (implicitly) estimate state vector **x(t)** of a PID controller, the controller is no longer independent of the plant model.
 And the later may be wrong sooner or later!

 \
 The problem for a practical implementation of a (digital) PID controller comes from here: transfer function of the (ideal) D-term = **Kd·s**